How can someone on a Dependant’s Pass set up their business in Singapore?

 4 minute read

 Are you currently on a Dependant’s Pass (DP) and considering setting up your own company in Singapore?
-If you are, the great news is that Singapore has made it easier than ever to get started with your own business.
+If you are, the good news is that it is a common procedure although there are a few considerations to be taken into account.

-This article will cover the most common paths and issues when starting a small business on a DP.
+This article will cover the most common considerations for starting a business on a DP.

 Starting a private limited company

 When you set up a Private Limited Company (Pte Ltd), this means that you are creating a separate legal entity from yourself.
 It limits your liability as an individual – this means that if your company turns to custard, any debts or losses you incur while running your business will not impact any personal assets (such as your house) that you may own.
 Here’s a quick rundown of a private limited company in Singapore.

 Main features of a Pte Ltd

 Here’s what you need to incorporate your company in Singapore:

 Restrictions on Starting a Company on a Dependent Pass